Geocodio/docker-fluentbit-docker-client/README.md

-# Fluenbit w/ Docker Client
+# Fluentbit w/ Docker Client

 This docker image is based off of the official [Fluentbit](https://hub.docker.com/r/fluent/fluent-bit) Docker image.
 It adds a couple of small extras such as the Docker client.